To become a caddie on the PGA Tour wasn't on my list of New Year's resolutions for 2016

 You're also battling the elements.
 Over the course of a five-hour round in a tropical climate, you're burning a lot of calories and you're losing a lot of water.
 Both of these things will drain your energy.
 To keep up your strength, you need to be constantly fueling yourself properly.
 To do this intelligently takes careful planning; there aren't any Whole Foods out on the course.
 Slow-burning carbs, lean proteins, and good fats are what will keep you going for the entire round.

-As far as hydration goes, I've always been a fan of Amino Vital products.
+As far as hydration goes, I've always been a fan of Amino Vital amino acid drink mixes.
 I'm very careful about what I put into my body and Amino Vital's plant-based amino acid blends are the rare supplement that I do choose to put into my system.
 (As a disclaimer, I'm also very careful about whom I publicly endorse and Amino Vital is one of the few companies that I'm a paid spokesperson for.)

 I didn't head off to Hawaii expecting to do double-duty as both biomechanics coach and caddie, but it ended up being a very eye-opening experience.
 On a professional level, it reaffirmed my belief that the caddies are probably the fittest people on The Tour.
 And on a personal level -- once I was able to move my legs again -- it even further heightened my respect for the guys on the bag.